hakhakobian/regallery/readme.txt

 Tired of the repetitive hassle of uploading and adjusting images every time you update your gallery?
 Looking for a faster, more efficient way to manage photo galleries in WordPress?

 Good news Re Gallery is here to simplify your workflow.
-The Re Gallery WordPress Photo Gallery Plugin offers a built-in interactive live demo, allowing you to preview real-time changes instantly.
+The Re Gallery WordPress Photo Gallery Plugin offers a built-in interactive live preview, allowing you to preview real-time changes instantly.
 Experiment with different gallery layouts like masonry, carousel, grid, lightbox, or image slider views all without needing any coding skills.
 You'll see exactly how your gallery will look before publishing.

 Isn't that powerful?
-Enjoy a smarter, more dynamic, and user-friendly photo gallery management experience with one of the best free gallery plugins for WordPress
+Enjoy a smarter, more dynamic, and user-friendly photo gallery management experience with one of the powerful image gallery plugins for WordPress.

-Key Features of the Re Gallery Plugin
+== Key Features of the Re Gallery Plugin ==

 *   **User-Friendly Dashboard:** Easily manage your galleries through a clean, intuitive dashboard built into the WordPress admin interface.
 Re Gallery's user-friendly photo gallery plugin design ensures efficient navigation, drag-and-drop simplicity, and quick access to features like gallery layouts, image uploads, and lightbox settings perfect for users of all skill levels.
 *   **SEO-Friendly Image Optimization:** Re Gallery is built with SEO best practices in mind to help boost your website's visibility on Google and other search engines.
 Customize image titles, alt tags, and captions, while taking advantage of fast-loading photo galleries that improve user experience and Core Web Vitals key for higher search rankings and increased organic traffic.